mulderp/gnucap_book/gnucap-getting-started.md

 For larger circuits and simulations, you can prepare your simulation in a ckt or spice file.
 In batch mode, you can load the netlist and run the simulation without manual interventions.

-Besides different modes for simulations, Gnucap also support different formats for defining netlists.
+Besides different modes for simulations, Gnucap also supports different formats for defining netlists.
 This will be discussed below in the Verilog part of the chapter.

 Let`s first look at the basics of the interactive mode.